llvm/llvm-project/flang/docs/AssumedRank.md

 `REAL, ALLOCATABLE :: x(..)`  -> `!fir.ref<!fir.box<!fir.heap<!fir.array<* x f32>>>>`
 `TYPE(t), POINTER :: x(..)`  -> `!fir.ref<!fir.box<!fir.ptr<!fir.array<* x !fir.type<t>>>>>`

-All these FIR types are implemented as the address of a CFI_cdesct_t in code generation.
+All these FIR types are implemented as the address of a CFI_cdesc_t in code generation.

 There is no need to allow assumed-rank "expression" in HLFIR (hlfir.expr) since